The UNC Policy Manual

 D. Graduates of non-traditional high schools that do not have grades or operate on a scale other than that on which the policy and regulation are based are exempt from the minimum GPA requirement but must meet the minimum test score and MCR;

-VI.
-Applicants Who May Require Special Consideration or Exceptions to Policies.
-Each campus shall establish policies describing the admission of students requiring special consideration with regard to MCR or students for whom chancellor’s exceptions are made to MAR.
+V. Applicants Who May Require Special Consideration or Exceptions to Policies.
+Each campus shall establish policies describing the admission of students requiring special consideration regarding MCR or students for whom chancellor’s exceptions are made to MER.
 Such students would not otherwise be eligible for admission at the institution, and further evaluation of their records is necessary.
 Any student admitted under special consideration or chancellor’s exception must show demonstrable promise for academic success at the institution.
-Policies must include faculty participation in the decision-making process and must be approved by the campus board of trustees.
+Policies must include faculty participation in the decision-making process, must be approved by the campus board of trustees and submitted to the president.

 A. Special Considerations for MCR.
 Institutions may waive some minimum course requirements for applicants who have superior academic records in high school, as measured by grades, rank in class, test scores, or the rigor of courses taken, or who demonstrate special talents.
 These applicants must have completed the eleventh grade and met virtually all of the minimum course requirements as well as the requirements for high school graduation.

-B. Chancellor’s Exceptions for MAR.
-The maximum number of chancellor’s exceptions is limited to one percent (1%) of the total number of first-time undergraduate applicants accepted in the academic year of admittance.
+B. Chancellor’s Exceptions for MER.
+The maximum number of chancellor’s exceptions is limited to one percent (1%) of the total number of first-time undergraduate applicants accepted in the academic year of admittance, or 75 students, whichever is greater.
 The calculation of this one percent shall exclude the populations described in paragraphs V., or VI.A., above.

-1. A chancellor’s exception may be applied to any first-time undergraduate who does not meet either the SAT/ACT minimum requirement[5] or the high school GPA minimum requirement.
+1. A chancellor’s exception may be applied to any first-time undergraduate who has not submitted or does not meet either the SAT/ACT minimum requirement[4] or the high school GPA minimum requirement.

-2. Students admitted through Summer Bridge or other summer enhancement programs must meet MAR or be counted as a chancellor’s exception
+2. Students admitted through Summer Bridge or other summer enhancement programs must meet MER or be counted as a chancellor’s exception.

 VII.
 Campus Criteria.
 Any campus may set admissions requirements that exceed minimums established by the Board of Governors upon the approval of their campus board of trustees.

 VIII.
 Reporting Requirements.
-A report of the admission of students requiring special consideration to the MCR and chancellor’s exceptions to the MAR must be made annually to the board of trustees at each respective campus.
+A report of the admission of students requiring special consideration to the MCR and chancellor’s exceptions to the MER must be made annually to the board of trustees at each respective campus and submitted to the president.
 Notation of any special consideration or exception shall be required annually as a part of student data reported to the UNC System Office.
 Responsibility for oversight rests with the chancellor.

 IX.
 Other Matters